solidpixel/solidpixel.github.io/_posts/2020-03-02-astc-compared.md

 `-fast` often has a similar problem.
 However ISPC texcomp has no route available to higher quality, whereas astcenc can at least fall back on its built-in slower search presets.
-We have found no image in our (admittedly small) test set where ISPC tex comp beats astcenc `-medium` mode for image quality.
+We have found no image in our (admittedly small) test set where ISPC texcomp beats astcenc `-medium` mode for image quality.

 It's also worth remembering that the current ISPC-ASTC compressor only